Partial least squares regression: L-PLS

 Another extension of PLS regression, named L-PLS for its L-shaped matrices, connects 3 related data blocks to improve predictability.
-In brief, a new Z matrix, with the same amount of columns as the X matrix, is added to the PLS regression analysis and may be suitable for including additional background information on the interdependence of the predictor variables.
+In brief, a new Z matrix, with the same number of columns as the X matrix, is added to the PLS regression analysis and may be suitable for including additional background information on the interdependence of the predictor variables.

 3PRF

 In 2015 partial least squares was related to a procedure called the three-pass regression filter (3PRF).
 Supposing the number of observations and variables are large, the 3PRF (and hence PLS) is asymptotically normal for the "best" forecast implied by a linear latent factor model.
 In stock market data, PLS has been shown to provide accurate out-of-sample forecasts of returns and cash-flow growth.

-Partial Least Square SVD
+Partial least squares SVD

 A PLS version based on singular value decomposition (SVD) provides a memory efficient implementation that can be used to address high-dimensional problems, such as relating millions of genetic markers to thousands of imaging features in imaging genetics, on consumer-grade hardware.